OscarZhou0107/db-in-k8s/README.md

 ### Sequencer
 - `sequenecer::main()` - main entrance
+- Handler
   - For every incomming tcp connection - `tokio::spawn()`
   - For each incomming tcp connection
     - Run until the connection is closed
     - Process all requests through this connection
     - Receive a single request, process the request, and send one response back
   - Keep a central state for versions assigned for each table
   - Lifetime is till all incoming connections are closed if the max connection is set
+- Admin Handler (Optional)
+  - Only process a single incoming tcp connection at a time
+  - Receie a single request in raw bytes, process the request, and send one response back
+  - Supports remotely stopping the main handler for taking in any new connections

 ### Scheduler